Haivision/srt-rfc/draft-sharabayko-srt.md

 ## Handshake Messages {#handshake-messages}

-SRT uses UDP system protocol as an underlying connectionless transport protocol.
+SRT uses UDP as an underlying connectionless transport protocol.
 SRT is a connection-oriented protocol.
 It embraces the concepts of "connection" and "session".
 Every SRT session starts with the connection phase, where peers exchange configuration parameters and relevant information by the means of SRT handshake control packets.

+SRT versions prior to v1.3.0 use version 4 of the handshaking procedure.
+HS version 5 is used starting from SRT v1.3.0.
+HS version 4 is not described in this specification.
+SRT implementations MUST support HS version 5, but MAY not support HS v4.

 An SRT connection is characterized by the fact that it is: